Visa requirements for Kosovar citizens

 Visa requirements for Kosovar citizens are administrative entry restrictions by the authorities of other states placed on citizens of Kosovo.

-As of July 2025, Kosovar citizens had visa-free, visa on arrival or e-Visa access to 81 countries, ranking the Kosovar passport 61st in terms of travel freedom according to the Henley Passport Index.
+As of 2026, Kosovar citizens had visa-free, visa on arrival or e-Visa access to 81 countries, ranking the Kosovar passport 56th in terms of travel freedom according to the Henley Passport Index.

-On 18 April 2023, the European Parliament approved visa liberalization for nationals of Kosovo with no objections.
+On 18 April 2023, the European Parliament approved visa liberalisation for nationals of Kosovo with no objections.

 From 1 January 2024, holders of a Kosovar passport were allowed to enter the Schengen Area, as well as Cyprus without a visa for short stays, or 90 days within a 180-day period.